travis-ci/docs-travis-ci-com/legal/privacy-policy.md

 ## Travis Software

-### How are my data used when registering for the use of the Travis CI Software and using the Travis CI Software?
+### IV.
+How are my data used when registering for the use of the Travis CI Software and using the Travis CI Software?
 How do we access your GitHub-Account?

 1. **Registration; How do we access your GitHub-Account?**